 The 1999 Plan was approved by the Board of Directors in January 1999 and by the Company's stockholders in March 1999.
-In March 2000, the Board of Directors approved amendments to the 1999 Plan, conditioned upon and not to take effect until approved by the Company's stockholders, (i) to increase the number of shares reserved for issuance under the 1999 Plan from 1,000,000 shares to 2,500,000 shares, and (ii) to limit the maximum number of options and stock appreciation rights that may be awarded to an employee in any one fiscal year of the Company in order to ensure compliance with the requirements of Section 162 (m) of the Code.
+In May 2000, the Company's stockholders approved amendments to the 1999 Plan to (i) increase the number of shares reserved for issuance under the 1999 Plan from 1,000,000 shares to 2,500,000 shares, and (ii) to limit the maximum number of options and stock appreciation rights that may be awarded to an employee in any one fiscal year of the Company in order to ensure compliance with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "CODE").
+In March 2001, the Board of Directors approved an amendment to the 1999 Plan, conditioned upon and not to take effect until approved by the Company's stockholders, to increase the number of shares reserved for issuance under the 1999 Plan from 2,500,000 shares to 3,400,000 shares.
+The Plan was also amended to provide that any reduction of the exercise price of any Option (as defined in the Plan) awarded under the Plan, which would be treated as a repricing for accounting purposes under the Financial Accounting Standards Board Interpretation No. 44, shall be subject to stockholder approval.

 The purposes of the 1999 Plan are to give the Company's employees and others who perform substantial services to the Company an incentive, through ownership of the Company's Common Stock, to continue in service to the Company, and to help the Company compete effectively with other enterprises for the services of qualified individuals.
-The 1999 Plan permits the grant of "incentive stock options" ("ISOs") within the meaning of Section 422 of the Code only to employees of the Company or any parent or subsidiary corporation of the Company.
+The 1999 Plan permits the grant of "incentive stock options" ("ISOS") within the meaning of Section 422 of the Code only to employees of the Company or any parent or subsidiary corporation of the Company.
 Awards other than incentive stock options may be granted to employees, directors and consultants.
-As of March 15, 2000, options to purchase a total of 818,314 shares held by 83 optionees were outstanding as of such date at a weighted average exercise price of \$20.59 per share, and 181,686 shares remained available for future grant under 1999 Plan.
-As of that same date, the number of employees, directors and consultants eligible to receive grants under the 1999 Plan was approximately 95 persons.
+As of March 30, 2001, options to purchase a total of

+2,258,262 shares held by 128 optionees were outstanding as of such date at a weighted average exercise price of \$16.72 per share, and 237,997 shares remained available for future grant under 1999 Plan.
+As of that same date, the number of employees, directors and consultants eligible to receive grants under the 1999 Plan was approximately 130 persons.

-The 1999 Plan provides for the grant of (i) shares, (ii) options, stock appreciation rights ("SARs") or similar rights with an exercise or conversion privilege at a fixed or variable price related to the Common Stock and/or the passage of time, the occurrence of one or more events, or the satisfaction of performance criteria or other conditions, or (iii) any other security with the value derived from the value of the Common Stock of the Company (collectively, the "Awards").
+The 1999 Plan provides for the grant of (i) shares, (ii) options, stock appreciation rights ("SARS") or similar rights with an exercise or conversion privilege at a fixed or variable price related to the Common Stock and/or the passage of time, the occurrence of one or more events, or the satisfaction of performance criteria or other conditions, or (iii) any other security with the value derived from the value of the Common Stock of the Company (collectively, the "AWARDS").
+However, the Plan provides that in no event may the price of the option granted be below fair market value on the date of grant.
 Such Awards include, without limitation, options, SARs, sales or bonuses of restricted stock, dividend equivalent rights, performance units or performance shares.

 AMENDMENT TO INCREASE SHARES RESERVED.
-The current number of shares reserved for issuance under the 1999 Plan is 1,000,000.
-The proposed amendment to the 1999 Plan provides that the number of shares reserved for issuance will be increased by 1,500,000 shares to a total reserve of 2,500,000 shares.
+The current number of shares reserved for issuance under the 1999 Plan is 2,500,000.
+The proposed amendment to the 1999 Plan provides that the number of shares reserved for issuance will be increased by 900,000 shares to a total reserve of 3,400,000 shares.